DerwenAI/strwythura/README.md

 </summary>
 &nbsp;

+When running the question/answer chat bot in the prevous step, the `Opik` server is recording observations and evaluations about use of `DSPy` for LLM integration.

+To view the `Opik` dashboard:

+  * open browser tab to <http://localhost:5173/>
+  * under the "Observability" heading, click on the "Dementia Study" project
+  * explore the different tabs, dashboards, metrics, etc.

+WIP:
 Define _evaluations_ based on
 [_competency questions_](https://tishchungoora.medium.com/ontology-competency-questions-3d213eb08d33)
 used during the development of the domain taxonomy.

 WIP:
-Evaluations get used in an _optimization_ feedback loop, for better _prompt synthesis_ by `DSPy` in "Part 6".
+Use the evaluations in an _optimization_ feedback loop, for improved _prompt synthesis_ by `DSPy` in "Part 7".

 </details>